katinalynn/inkcap-slides/README.md

 | `inkcap-template-cheatsheet.md` | Editing reference guide | Complete |
 | `COWORK_HANDOFF.md` | Task list and context for continuing work in Cowork | See below |

-Image files (mushroom photos) are **not** in this repo — they live in Google Drive and will be added locally at presentation time.
-See `COWORK_HANDOFF.md` for the Drive folder ID and file list.

 ---